 If you’re interested in earning an associate legal studies degree, online schools offer multiple options that can prepare you for the workforce.
 Also, attending an accredited school ensures you’ll be able to continue your education with a bachelor’s and master’s degree.
 Additional training may allow you to move into new career fields, such as mediation.

 An associate in legal studies degree provides a foundation in legal writing, professional ethics, and general law firm management.
 A bachelor’s degree offers in-depth study of legal specializations, like family law, real estate, or probate court.

 Criminal justice degrees prepare you for work in multiple areas of the legal and law enforcement industry, such as law enforcement or correctional officers.
 The curriculum builds on the legal foundation learned as an undergraduate in legal studies and branches into psychology and forensic science.

 If your career goal includes attending law school and becoming a practicing attorney, a pre-law undergraduate degree will prepare you for law school.
 Coursework covers history, psychology, communication, and legal studies.

-Online Associate in Legal Studies Careers
+Careers with an Associate in Legal Studies

 The research, communication, and legal specialty courses in an online legal studies degree not only prepare you for a career as a paralegal or legal assistant but a few other professions in the legal field as well.
 Many graduates may find their skills and interests lead them to work in law enforcement, either as a police officer or in a managerial role, or to continue their studies with an academic law degree.

 Law firms are the largest employers of paralegals and legal assistants.
 Paralegals may also work in corporate law offices preparing legal documents for financial disclosures or regulatory compliance.
 You’ll need top-notch skills in research, including computer-assisted legal research, as well as organizational ability and interpersonal skills to work effectively with clients and supervising attorneys.

 - Median Annual Salary: $50,410

-Probation Officer: Probation officers assist individuals trying to rehabilitate their lives after being found guilty of a crime.
+Probation officers assist individuals trying to rehabilitate their lives after being found guilty of a crime.
 They ensure their clients comply with all court-mandated provisions, such as job training or employment and substance abuse counseling.
 Educational requirements vary, but many jurisdictions seek applicants with a bachelor’s degree in a field related to criminal justice or social work.

 - Median Annual Salary: $51,410

 Legal secretaries perform a variety of administrative tasks, such as or data entry or setting appointments.
 They often work under the direction of a paralegal or attorney and provide quality assurance to legal briefs or assist with legal research.
 They have an understanding of legal terminology and processes and often prepare routine legal documents.

 - Median Annual Salary: $37,870